anchalraheja/Data_processing/README.md

 # Data_processing

-This was created for my Thesis reasearch purpose.To process the data efficiently for input for machine learning algos.
+This was created for my Thesis research purpose.To process the data efficiently for input for machine learning algos.

 Data is collected in CSV format for each analysis(malware/clean).<br><br>
 >Two folders